-As I pursued Ayurveda and became an Ayurveda health counselor, I turned toward what my grandmother and mother preached about food and their medicinal properties.
-I saw the merit in them.
-My food habits, and as a direct result my life philosophy, changed.
+As I pursued Ayurveda and became an Ayurveda health counselor, I turned toward what my grandmother and

 I have a postgraduate degree in Sports Nutrition, so my husband and I have always been motivated to eat healthy, while being mindful of including all the food groups and eating mostly plant-based meals.
 But over the years, the more old-school-go-back-to-your-roots cooking started to appeal to me.
 For instance, the dish ‘kitchari’ with root, stem, leafy vegetables, and spices started to replace pasta with veggies.
 Ghee, as opposed to olive oil, found a permanent place in my kitchen cabinet.

 It was in my journey of discovering healing foods and keeping the essence of my mother’s cooking alive that I got reintroduced to makhana.
 Seamlessly, makhana became a popular afternoon snack in my home, instead of a protein bar or wasabi peas.

 Makhana, also known as fox nut, comes from a plant called Euryale Fox.
 In both Chinese medicine and Ayurveda, makhana has been valued for its nutritional and healing properties.

 - Lowers Heart Attack Risk: Given that it is low in cholesterol, fat, and sodium, regular intake of makhana can help lower the risk of heart attack.